 - Legend of Legaia provides a misguided Big Bad who creates the Fog of Doom, which warps the titular Utopia into a Crapsack World.
 But otherwise, the fog was harmless.
 Unless you were wearing a Seru, as the fog turned those, and anyone who was wearing one, into a horrible monster.
 And given that, before the fog, everyone was using them non-stop to do everything, it was a fog of doom.
 Oh, and if you ran into one of those previously mentioned monsters that were lurking in the mist just outside of the few remaining safe havens, you were screwed, since ordinary weapons were worse than useless against them.

-- In the Cityof Heroes MMORPG, Dark Astoria is a zone covered in a frustratingly opaque mist, filled with arcane and supernatural enemies.
+- In City of Heroes, Dark Astoria is a zone covered in a frustratingly opaque mist, filled with arcane and supernatural enemies.
 For extra points, all of the neighborhoods and landmarks in Dark Astoria are named after old school horror authors, filmmakers, and characters.
 Adding to the creepy lethality of the zone, players can see vague images of the zone's long-dead inhabitants in the mist... who fade upon approaching.

-- Final Fantasy IX's Fog of Doom was the source of many a scary monster.
+- Final Fantasy IX's Mist was the source of many a scary monster.
 On the other hand, it was also the source of many a black mage.
-The mist was created by the Iifa Tree, which processed the souls of the dead into mist.
+The Mist was created by the Iifa Tree, which processed the souls of the dead into Mist.
 This then was to clear Gaia of life to make room for the denizens of Terra.
 It had the bonus effect of making people bloodthirsty, accelerating the whole process.

 - The miasma of Final Fantasy Crystal Chronicles.

 - There was a fog in Blue Dragon that inebriates its inhalers.
 And it's at sea.
 Close to rocks to run into.